Six Flags Over Georgia: The 1970s

 In the early 1970s, Six Flags began augmenting its supply of costumed characters with creations from various Sid & Marty Krofft television series.
 Characters from H. R. Pufnstuf began appearing in the park in 1970, with characters from Lidsville added in 1972.
 The 1970 production in the Krofft Puppet Theater was based on H. R. Pufnstuf, as well.
 These characters left the park after the 1974 season as Krofft decided to open its own amusement park, The World of Sid and Marty Krofft, in downtown Atlanta.
 In Lickskillet, the Drunken Barrels flat ride had replaced the Wheel Burrow, and in 1972 Six Flags debuted the fully-restored Riverview Carousel on a hilltop adjacent to the section.
 This carousel, purchased from the defunct Riverview Park in Chicago, was built into a pavilion modeled after its original home.

 For the 1973 season, Six Flags added its second park expansion, the Cotton States Exposition, a development four years in the making.
-In 1969, general manager Earl McKoy first proposed that the park install a wooden roller coaster, an idea to which Angus Wynne wasn't very receptive.
+In 1969, general manager Errol McKoy first proposed that the park install a wooden roller coaster, an idea to which Angus Wynne wasn't very receptive.
 By 1971, however, the concept was approved, and designer John C. Allen and the Philadelphia Toboggan Company were contracted to design the ride, which opened in 1973 as The Great American Scream Machine.
 The Scream Machine, the largest roller coaster in the world at the time, was the anchor attraction for the Cotton States area, which was inspired by the 1895 Cotton States and International Exposition.
 In 1974, Six Flags added two new rides, the Mo-Mo the Monster Octopus ride in the USA section and the Phlying Phlurpus spinning ride in Cotton States; Mo-Mo would later move to Cotton States, as well.
 The Spanish section received a number of children's rides for the 1975 season.
 After the end of that season, the Happy Motoring Freeway was removed to make way for the Great Gasp parachute drop, which would be the park's new attraction for 1976.